 From there, you can download a .zip file with the WordPress code.
 You will need to extract this archive on your own computer.

 Setup an FTP client and connection

 To upload the WordPress files, you will need an FTP client and FTP connection.
-This article explains this in more detail: https://infinityfree.net/support/how-to-upload-files-with-ftp/
+This article explains this in more detail: How to upload files with FTP.

 Any FTP client should work, but this article will provide instructions intended for FileZilla, a popular FTP client available for all major operating systems.